blinzler/OCSInventory-Docker-Stack/README.md

 We use docker-compose to build these images.
 Clone this repo and then:

-> sudo git clone https://github.com/OCSInventory-NG/OCSInventory-Docker-Stack.git <br>
+> sudo git clone https://github.com/blinzler/OCSInventory-Docker-Stack.git <br>
 > cd OCSInventory-Docker-Stack <br>
 > sudo docker-compose build

 This command will build all the images and pull the latest version.

 ----------
-You can also find a prebuilt image for OCSInventory without MYSQL server from our [Docker Hub repository](https://hub.docker.com/r/ocsinventory/ocsinventory-docker-image/) or our [Github](https://github.com/OCSInventory-NG/OCSInventory-Docker-Image), which can be pulled with this command:
+You can also find a prebuilt image for OCSInventory without MYSQL server from our [Docker Hub repository](https://hub.docker.com/r/blinzlerone/ocsinventory-docker-image/) or our [Github](https://github.com/blinzler/OCSInventory-Docker-Image), which can be pulled with this command:

-> sudo docker pull ocsinventory/ocsinventory-docker-image:master
+> sudo docker image pull blinzlerone/ocsinventory-docker-image:latest

 ###How to run it